sahlet-official/userlog/Specification/Logo/Iteration1.md

-This is first iteration of creating logo for Userlog made by designer
+This is first iteration of creating logo for Userlog made by designer<br>
 <empty line>
 Design was made acording to next lsit of requirements:
 - Product Owner wishes;<br>